How to Write the Oklahoma State University Essays 2025-2026

 Think of a topic you find interesting but is unrelated to your studies.
 Recount a specific occasion when you wholeheartedly pursued knowledge for its own sake, without being motivated solely by grades or diplomas.
 Reflect on the importance and impact of this specific learning experience on your personal growth.
 (250-300 words)

 This prompt asks you to reflect on a time when you were driven to learn something purely out of curiosity or passion, rather than for academic or career benefits.
-It seeks to understand your intellectual curiosity, passion for learning, and how such experiences contribute to your personal growth.
-This is imperative for students that are pursuing the Honors College.
+It seeks to understand your intellectual curiosity and passion for learning, as well as how such experiences contribute to your personal growth.
+These qualities are imperative for students who are pursuing the Honors College.

 - What are your hobbies or interests outside of school?